alexpeattie/alexpeattie.com/src/blog/2022-01-25-establishing-minimum-guesses-wordle.md

 Thanks (again) to Laurent Poirrier for checking this proof.
 He also independently verified it with an MIP formulation (in [LP format](https://www.gurobi.com/documentation/9.5/refman/lp_format.html)) which is available [here](https://www.poirrier.ca/notes/wordle/problem.lp.gz).
 :::

+[^wordcount]: In both this article & Laurent's we assume that the secret word can be any of the 12,972 words which are accepted as guesses.
+This list seems to be the 5 letter words from the [2019 Collins Scrabble Words list](https://boardgames.stackexchange.com/questions/38366/latest-collins-scrabble-words-list-in-text-file).
+Wordle actually chooses its word of the day from a smaller subset of these words -- around 2,500 words from the list which the partner of Wordle's creator recognized ([source](https://www.nytimes.com/2022/01/03/technology/wordle-word-game-creator.html)).
+This is presumably to prevent outrage from players having to guess words like "[yrapt](https://en.wiktionary.org/wiki/yrapt)".
 [^laurent]: Laurent's work already establishes that we can't guarantee a solution in 4 or fewer guesses, leaving 5 or 6 as possibilities for the minimum number of guesses needed.
 [^vvordle]: The widget is largely based on [Evan You's implementation](https://github.com/yyx990803/vue-wordle) 💚
 [^nphard]: It turns out to be the [set cover problem](https://en.wikipedia.org/wiki/Set_cover_problem) in disguise, which is NP-hard.